Gurge44/EndlessHostRoles/README.md

 - Deadly Quota (Impostor-only Add-on)

 ## Note:
 - You can use parts of the code in here, but if you do, you'll have to credit me (Gurge44) or the mod by mentioning its name (TOHE+) and providing a link to this github page.
+(Or leaving the in-game credits as they are are also fine!)
-- Do not try to build the source code.
-It will give you errors.
-This is intentional, so copying the mod is not so easy.
-To play the mod, use the given dll in the release section.
+- To play the mod, use the given dll in the release section.

 <br>